 2. Store fruit in the refrigerator

-Leaving fruit out in the open air to allow it to ripen, will also attracts fruit flies.
-If possible,put fruit in the fridge after washing it.
+Leaving fruit out in the open air to allow it to ripen, will also attract fruit flies.
+If possible and recommended for the particular variety of fruit you have, store it in your refrigerator.
 If washing doesn’t fully remove fruit flies, their lifespan in a fridge is only six to eight hours which is significantly less than the 40-50 day average outside of it.

 3. Discard overripe produce